Travel in the Footsteps of Canada’s Indigenous Peoples

 At the same time, it must be said yours won’t be the first encounter that non-indigenous people have had with indigenous Canada.
 Let’s acknowledge this before we book our flights or hop in the van.
 It will take generations for Canadians to overcome a four-centuries legacy of shameful treatment, which is only now beginning to be recognized by non-indigenous people.

 One of the main tools Canada used was the residential school system.
-“Bear in mind that many indigenous Canadians are not celebrating Canada 150 at all—they don’t see any reason to celebrate,” says Beverley O’Neil, a British Columbia-based tourism and marketing consultant and citizen of the Ktunaxa First Nation in B.C.’s Kootenay mountain area.
+“Bear in mind that many indigenous Canadians [won’t be] celebrating Canada Day at all—they don’t see any reason to celebrate,” says Beverley O’Neil, a British Columbia-based tourism and marketing consultant and citizen of the Ktunaxa First Nation in B.C.’s Kootenay mountain area.
 Despite this sordid history, O’Neil says that indigenous Canada does want to welcome you.

 Your experience can be as simple as fine traditional aboriginal dining at Vancouver’s Salmon n’ Bannock Bistro.
 Take in the wisdom of elders at sites like Blackfoot Crossing Historical Park in Alberta, catch some Métis fiddlin’ in the middle of Manitoba.
 Head out on an aboriginal road trip from Cape Breton through the Nova Scotia mainland, or spend three nights under the northern lights near Yellowknife, learn Aboriginal fishing methods—and eat your catch.